cqse/teamscale-polarion-plugin/com.teamscale.polarion.plugin/README.md

 ### CustomFields
  - Input: includedWorkItemCustomFields=testCaseID&includedWorkItemCustomFields=testType
- - Expected behavior/output: All work items included in the response should contain those two custom fields if the custom fields passed in the request are valid custom field Ids.
+ - Expected behavior/output: All work items included in the response shall contain those two custom fields if the custom fields passed in the request are valid custom field Ids.

+### LinkRoles
+ - Input: includedWorkItemLinkRoles=parent&includedWorkItemLinkRoles=verifies
+ - Expected behavior/output: For all the work items included in the result, there should be a field called linkedWorkItems that maps to an array.
+Each element of that array should contain two fields: the id of the work item it's linked to; and the linkRoleId that represents the link type (e.g., parent, verifies).
+Besides, all the work item changes related to links added/removed in the workItemChanges field should contain only links of those two types passed in the request (e.g., parent, verifies).
+Even if the work items were changed by adding/removing links of other types in the revision limits passed in the request, those changes should not show up in the response.